Extended Leadership Team

 Eduction Support Service Core Team

-Sally Boaden Chief Operating Officer
+Sally Boaden Chief Finance & Operating Officer

 Sally joined the Trust in 2021 following a hugely successful career as Chief Finance Officer of an Outstanding Single Academy Trust within the East Midlands and Humberside region.
 This experience, coupled with her current status as an accredited ESFA School Resource Management Associate (SRMA), has strengthened the Trust central executive team.